Vision, Mission & Objectives

 About AMONTario

-In addition to mentoring, coaching and direct asset management assistance, AMONTario offers online certificate courses for practitioners relating asset management, climate change action, and sustainability.
+AMONTario has delivered programming as a partner with the Federation of Canadian Municipalities as a part of the Municipal Asset Management Program (MAMP), and on behalf of the Association of Municipalities of Ontario (AMO).
 AMONTario played a key role on the Ontario Ministry of Infrastructure’s technical advisory committee in the development of the O.Reg.
 588/17, (Asset Management Planning for Municipal Infrastructure) and is listed as a key resource on the Ministry’s Asset Management website.

 Vision